When Holland America says “no problem” maybe there’s a problem

 I want to help Purkey, but I don’t know how.
 I’ve seen the “final” rejection letter from Holland America, and it looks pretty final.
 I wonder if any of the lawyers who frequent this site have any ideas about next steps?

 Does he have a leg to stand on?
-Is there something he could say — or I could say — to fix this?
+Is there something he could say — or my advocacy team and I could say — to fix this?
 Or is this case a lost cause?

 Should I mediate Elmer Purkey's case?